-The degree to which the COVID-19 shock will have persistent effects on growth and inflation is very uncertain, both because little is known about the channels of transmission of the shock, and the likelihood of recurrence (i.e., future waves of contagion).
-This uncertainty is captured in the NY Fed DSGE forecasts using a combination of three scenarios, which are referred to as the "Temporary Shutdown", "Shutdown with Business Cycle Dynamics", and "Persistent Demand Shortfall" scenarios.
+The degree to which the COVID-19 shock will have persistent effects on growth and inflation is very uncertain, because little is known about either the channels of transmission of the shock, or the likelihood of recurrence (i.e., future waves of contagion).
+This uncertainty is captured in the NY Fed DSGE forecasts using a combination of three scenarios, which are referred to as the "Temporary Shutdown", "Shutdown with Business Cycle Dynamics", and "Second Wave" scenarios.
 The "Temporary Shutdown" scenario explains the decline in economic activity in 2020Q1 and Q2 using predominantly the transitory shocks mentioned above, and intentionally limiting the role of standard shocks in these two quarters.
-This yield a relatively V-shaped recovery, with Q4/Q4 GDP growth in the neighborhood of -4.5 percent.
-In the "Shutdown with Business Cycle Dynamics" we allow for the usual set of shocks that populate the model to play a larger role, yielding more persistent effects, with Q4/Q4 GDP growth in the neighborhood of -6.5 percent.
-Finally, in the "Persistent Demand Shortfall" scenario the temporary demand shortfall is assumed to persist through Q3, reflecting prolonged weakness in demand, and is anticipated in Q2.
-This scenario yields Q4/Q4 GDP growth in the neighborhood of -12 percent.
+This yields a relatively rapid recovery, with 2020 Q4/Q4 GDP growth of -3.8 percent and further rebound in economic activity in 2021 and 2022.
+In the "Shutdown with Business Cycle Dynamics" the usual set of shocks that populate the model (which have much more persistent dynamics than the COVID-19 shocks) play a larger role.
+This yields more persistent effects, with 2020 Q4/Q4 GDP growth in the neighborhood of -5 percent.
+It is worth noting that the forecast differences between these two scenarios are less stark than they were in June, at least for 2020, mostly because the second scenario projects higher output growth than it did back then.
+This indicates that the data so far point toward a robust recovery.
+In the medium run however, the two scenarios remain markedly different, with the second scenario predicting much more modest growth in 2021 and 2022.